-The curriculum for Mini-Med School 2013 contains the following featured segments:
+The curriculum for Mini-Med School 2013 contained the following featured segments:

 Anatomy: The Faces of Anatomy

 The modern science of Medicine began with the study of anatomy.
 Medical students today must have an understanding of the structure and functions of the human body.
 Barry Hinton, PhD, will guide students in exploration of this topic.

 AIDS is the most disastrous new disease of our time.
 However, research seeking a cure has produced important advances in our knowledge of the immune system, viruses, and gene therapy.
 Along with Brian Wispelwey, MD, we will consider the future if the epidemic, the insidious virus that causes disease, the response of the immune system to the virus, and research on treatment and prevention.